 MastData unit is auto-created and used by all the project forms.
 So we place TsiLang and TsiLangDispatcher onto it.

-2. Check the existence of the translation file in a specified location in code, and then load it manually.
+2. Alternatively, you can manually check for the existence of the translation file at a specified location in your code and then load it.
+Here is a sample code snippet demonstrating this approach:

 procedure TMastData.DataModuleCreate(Sender: TObject);